kailash-manasarovar/statement/docs/timeline/2024/september.md

 - My eyesight's not very good so I don't really trust it too much, but I swear to God I thought I saw Rocio Vidal in Cauterets while all this was going on.
 - Could she have been there?

+## Lourdes with dad

+- My dad was aware of everything that was going on, I had explained everything to him in September 2024 in Lourdes and he appeared to understand the nature of my situation and how much danger I was in.
+- As I told him my story, he kept saying: *heavy*, *heavy*,; I thought it was just him taking the piss, as he usually does.
+He then told me to be careful as I could be beaten by a man and made to be a prostitute.
+- Did he pretend to understand the nature of what was going on, and be supportive to me, and then tell my mother and brother I was not to be believed?

 ## Driving back to Dénia

 - As I drive into Dénia I notice the huge billboard for the swinger club, Hedonia.